People of the Marchman Program

 Hal S. Marchman Chair of Civic and Social Responsibility; Associate Professor of Religious Studies and Gender Studies

-Dr. Jeremy Posadas joined Stetson University in the Marchman Chair in Fall 2022 after teaching for 11 years in North Texas.
-His classes and research focus on critique of social injustice and constructing a more equitable society.
+Jeremy Posadas, PhD, joined Stetson University in the Marchman Chair in Fall 2022 after teaching for 11 years in North Texas.
+His classes and research focus on the critique of social injustice and constructing a more equitable society.
 Prior to becoming a professor, he worked as a community organizer in the labor and LGBTQ movements.

 Jacob Robinson

-Jacob Robinson is a member of the Bonner Program and part of the class of 2024 at Stetson University.
-He is working towards a BA in Environmental Studies and a minor in Sustainable Food Systems.
-Aside from academic responsibilities, he is the Marchman Program assistant and an Environmental Sustainability Fellow.
-His responsibilities include managing the course list for the Certificate of Community Engagement and helping with preparations for the Summer Civil Rights Travel Course.
+Jacob Robinson was a member of the Bonner Program and graduated in the class of 2024 at Stetson University, earning a BA in Environmental Studies and a minor in Sustainable Food Systems.
+Along with serving in the Marchman Program, he was an Environmental Sustainability Fellow.
+For the Marchman Program, his responsibilities included managing and advertising the list of courses for the Certificate of Community Engagement and helping with preparations for the Summer Civil Rights Travel Course.

 Gregory Sapp